-In Japan there’s a superstition about this dish (TON) means pork and (Katsu) means fry.
-But (Katsu) also means to “to win” so if someone has an important exam or interview, they might have Ton katsu for dinner the evening before, to improve their chances.
+In Japan, there’s a superstition about this dish (TON) means pork, and (Katsu) means to fry.
+But (Katsu) also means “to win” so if someone has an important exam or interview, they might have Ton katsu for dinner the evening before, to improve their chances.
 More importantly, with its golden crumb, this pork is wonderfully juicy and crispy, and the recipe also works well with chicken.

 Crisp up the shredded cabbage by soaking it in a bowl of icy cold water.
 Keep to one side.